iftee/js-recommendation-engine/README.md

 ![Cover](https://repository-images.githubusercontent.com/302909885/e9941b00-0b32-11eb-8410-4a54620b9b54)
 # Machine Learning for Product Color Recommendation
-This is an implementation of a product color recommendation system using machine learning.
+This is an implementation of a product color recommendation engine using machine learning.

 See the working example at https://iftee.github.io/js-recommendation-engine/